 The Amended and Restated Purchase Plan will be administered by the Compensation Committee.
 Subject to applicable law and stock exchange requirements, the Compensation Committee may delegate some or all of its duties to a standing committee of the Company.
 We refer to this committee or its delegate in this Item 5 as the Plan Administrator.
 The Plan Administrator has full authority to adopt administrative rules and procedures and to interpret the provisions of the Amended and Restated Purchase Plan.
 The Plan Administrator also has exclusive authority to designate the Company, or any of our subsidiaries or affiliates, to participate in the Amended and Restated Purchase Plan.
 Furthermore, the Plan Administrator has the full authority to adopt any rules, procedures or sub-plans that are designed to achieve certain desired legal or other objectives for eligible employees of the Company or one of our subsidiaries or affiliates resident in particular locations outside of the United States, which we refer to as Addenda, pursuant to which purchase rights may be granted that are not intended to qualify under Section 423 of the Internal Revenue Code, and to designate certain subsidiaries or affiliates of the Company to participate in any such Addenda.
-To date, the Company has not been designated as a participating entity in the Plan, and our Board of Directors does not intend for the Company to be designated to participate in the Amended and Restated Purchase Plan.
-We, or our participating subsidiaries or affiliates, will pay all costs and expenses incurred in administering the Amended and Restated Purchase Plan.
-We, or our participating subsidiaries or affiliates, will pay all costs and expenses incurred in administering the Amended and Restated Purchase Plan without charge to participating.
+To date, the Company has not been designated as a participating entity in the Plan, and our Board of Directors does not intend for the Company to be designated to participate in the Amended and Restated Purchase Plan in the future.
+Participation is expected to continue to be limited to certain of our subsidiaries in the United Kingdom and Korea through a sub-plan to the Amended and Restated Purchase Plan.
+We, or our participating subsidiaries or affiliates, will pay all costs and expenses incurred in administering the Amended and Restated Purchase Plan without charge to participants.